 - Tape measure

 1. First, pin the piece to the blocking board in the shape you want.
 This is where these boards come in handy; the lines make it super easy to keep it all even.
-If you don’t have a block board, you can lay a towel onto the carpet and pin directly into the carpet.
+If you don’t have a blocking board, you can lay a towel on the carpet and pin it directly into the carpet.
 That’s what I did for years and it works fine.
+Just be sure to do it somewhere out of the way so you don’t step on it!

 Remove the pins once it’s dry and that’s it!